aforank/telemetry/README.md

 - Update connection string in Drivers API project (app settings.json file)

 ### Azure Storage
-- Create a storage account
+- Create a storage account and keep the connection string with you.
 - Create a container "templates"
 - Create a dummy file by the name of "Email.txt"
+- Update connection string in Notifcation API project (app settings.json file)

 ## Run the application
 - Download/Clone source code from this repository